fluffypill0w/blog/_posts/2026-03-01-Bit-Wrangling-Adventures.md

 Think of it like this: de Bruijn sequences are cyclic, with the sequences having order *n*.
 This means that their subsequences will be cyclic as well.
 Because of this, there will only ever be one possible occurrence of substrings of length *n* for every de Bruijn sequence.
 For *n = 3* and *k = 2* where our alphabet *A = {0, 1}*, we'll always find the substrings `000` and `111` exactly once in our sequence.

+Let's say we have an 8-bit integer with decimal value 8.
+That's `00001000` in binary.
+We don't need to do the bit AND trick here because this already happens to only contain one 1-bit, but for the sake of completeness let's do it anyway: `00001000 & 11111000 == 00001000`.
+Now, if we multiply this by the de Bruijn constant `00011101` (decimal value 29 in binary), we get `00001000 * 00011101 == 11101000`.

+Because we've multiplied the de Bruijn constant by a power of two (`2^3 == 8`), we've effectively left-shifted the constant by 3, which is the index position of the 1-bit.

+Were the integer to be decimal value 4 instead of 8, we'd similarly see that `00000100 * 00011101 ==  01110100`, which is `11101000` left-shifted by 2 (`2^2 == 4`).

-Let's say we have an 8-bit integer with decimal value 40.
+Now let's say we are interested in the decimal value 40.
 That's `00101000` in binary.
-If we do our bit AND trick, we get `00101000 & 11011000 == 00001000` (decimal value 8 in binary).
-Now, if we multiply this by the de Bruijn constant `00011101` (decimal value 29 in binary), we get `8 * 29 == 232` (`11101000`).
+If we do our bit AND trick, we get `00101000 & 11011000 == 00001000`.
+Hold on just a minute...looks familiar 👀 If we go through the process of multiplication by the de Bruijn constant, we end up with `11101000`, exactly the same as when we calculated our key value for decimal 8.

+Indeed, for all possible 8-bit integers we'll only ever have eight possible index values, and therefore eight key values to map to them.
+Here's where the cyclic nature of the de Bruijn constant comes in: because of its structure we will always find that its *n* most significant bits to be a unique substring when left-shifted by some number from 0 to `k^n-1`.

-Now comes the bit shifting.
-Because we've got an 8-bit sequence of which we're only interested in the three most significant bits (because *n = 3*, remember), we'll need to shift right by `8 - 3 == 5`.
-Now our value `111` will map to an index value of `3` on a precomputed lookup table.
-All other possible values for indices 0-7 will be mapped to all other possible three-digit subsequences of the upper bits of our de Bruijn constant multiplied by our isolated 1-bit.
+We now have everything we need to precompute a lookup table.
+For an 8-bit sequence, we're only interested in the three most significant bits (because *n = 3*, remember).
+We'll need to shift right by 5 (`8 - 3 == 5`) for whatever key value we've found by doing the multiplication step with our index bit and the de Bruijn constant.

+For decimal value 8, right-shitfting `11101000` gives us `111`, which we will map to an index value of 3 because we know that `2^3 == 8` and therefore the index value of decimal 8 is 3.
+We repeat this process for decimal value 4, where `01110100` becomes `011` which then maps to index value 2.
+The values for the remaining indices 0-1 and 4-7 will be mapped to all other possible three-digit subsequences of the upper three bits of our de Bruijn constant multiplied by our isolated 1-bit.

+And voila!
 No more need to loop through mod 2 to the power of some increasing index!
 We've sort of frontloaded the cyclic nature of binary representation with this approach, which I think is beautiful.

 Obviously this can't easily be done with Python because ints are not fixed-size in Python (and they're also huge so like good luck with that lookup table even if you do manage somehow).
 If you feel like looking at the concept of a plan of this algorithm though, feeling free to [try this out](https://gist.github.com/fluffypill0w/1a2b6adf6f5ffcce4c75a243e5b13159).